 - Exempt Activities [24 C.F.R. § 58.34(a)(10)]: Those activities which are highly unlikely to have any direct impact on the environment. - Categorically Excluded Activities (24 C.F.R. § 58.35): Those activities that may have an impact to the environment, but not to the extent that an Environmental Assessment under NEPA or Environmental Impact Statement is required.
 There are two types of Categorically Excluded Activities, as follows: - Categorically Excluded Not Subject to 24 C.F.R. § 58.5: Includes those activities included under 24 C.F.R. § 58.35 (b) and require environmental checks for the items listed at 24 C.F.R. § 58.6.
-For activities under this classification, no public notice or request for release of funds is required to use grant funds. - Categorically Excluded Subject to 24 C.F.R. § 58.5: Refers to those activities included under 24 C.F.R. § 58.35 (a) and require environmental checks for the items listed at 24 C.F.R. § 58.5 and 24 C.F.R. § 58.6.
-If any environmental items are identified as potentially impacting (such as floodplains), a Request for Release of Funds (including publication of Notice of Intent) is required.
+For activities under this classification, no public notice or request for release of funds is required to

+- use grant funds. - Categorically Excluded Subject to 24 C.F.R. § 58.5: Refers to those activities included under 24 C.F.R. § 58.35 (a) and require environmental checks for the items listed at 24 C.F.R. § 58.5 and 24 C.F.R. § 58.6.
+If any environmental items are identified as potentially impacting (such as floodplains), a Request for Release of Funds (including publication of Notice of Intent) is required. - Activities Requiring an Environmental Assessment: These are activities which are neither exempt nor categorically excluded and, therefore, will require an Environmental Assessment documenting compliance with NEPA, HUD, and with the environmental requirements of other applicable federal laws.
+Once the Environmental Review has been completed and any comments addressed appropriately, the project may be found to not constitute an action that significantly affects the quality of the human environment and, therefore, does not require the preparation of an Environmental Impact Statement; or the project constitutes an action that significantly affects the quality of the human environment and, therefore, requires the preparation of an Environmental Impact Statement.

-The level of environmental review for the Re-Grow Program will be determined on a case by case basis, considering the particularities of each project presented by the Applicants and how they conform to the requirements of exempt and categorically excluded activities as listed above.
+The level of environmental review for the Re-Grow Program will be determined on a case-by-case basis, considering the particularities of each project presented by the Applicants and how they conform to the requirements of exempt and categorically excluded activities as listed above.
 This will include considerations whether or what type of activities are included, if any, among other factors.
 Environmental clearance must be obtained for each project prior to the commitment of federal or non-federal funds.